openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/basics.rst

 ``Object`` Type
 ~~~~~~~~~~~~~~~

-An ``Object`` class type is a base type for all all other classes, interfaces, string, arrays, unions, and function types.
-Any value,
+An ``Object`` class type is a base type for all other classes, interfaces,
+string, arrays, unions, and function types.
+Any value, including the
-including the automatically boxed values of primitive types and enum types, can be directly
+automatically boxed values of primitive types and enum types, can be directly
 assigned to variables of type ``Object``.

 |